aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

 ## Annotation processors

 Annotation processors are executed by the standard java compiler `javac`.
 These processors allow extensions to apply validation rules or generate new resources.
-Tools such as Dagger and Lombok make their make happen using annotation processors.
+Tools such as Dagger and Lombok make their magic happen using annotation processors.

 Compile time annotation processors are registered using the standard Java extension mechanism.
 These extensions are declared in file named `javax.annotation.processing.Processor` in the `META-INF/services` directory.
 This file will simply list the FQN of the extensions we want to use:

 ~~~
 com.andresolarte.compile.processor.HTMLAnnotationProcessor
 ~~~

+Any jar file in the compiler classpath will be scanned by the compiler to determine if it declares one or more annotation processors.

 The actual annotation processor must extend [AbstractProcessor](https://docs.oracle.com/javase/8/docs/api/javax/annotation/processing/AbstractProcessor.html):